LRGASP/lrgasp-submissions/docs/metadata.md

 * ``notes`` - notes (optional)
 * ``species`` - one of ``hs``, ``mm``, or ``manatee``, see [Species identifiers](metadata-identifiers.md#species_identifiers).
 * ``data_category`` - one of ``long_only``, ``short_only``, ``long_short``, or ``kitchen_sink``, See [Experiment data categories](metadata-identifiers.md#Experiment_data_categories).
-* ``libraries`` - list of LRGASP library accessions used in the experiment,  For non-kitchen sink, only replicates of the same sample and library preparation method maybe specified.
-For kitchen sink experiments, any combination of LRGASP libraries maybe specified.
+* ``libraries`` - list of LRGASP library accessions used in the experiment.
+For non-kitchen sink experiments, only replicates of the same sample and library preparation method may be specified.
+For kitchen sink experiments, any combination of LRGASP libraries may be specified.
 * ``extra_libraries`` - list of non-LRGASP libraries that were used.
-Optional, should be empty or omitted for non-kitchen sink experiments.
+Optional.
+Should be empty or omitted for non-kitchen sink experiments.
-  * ``repository`` - Public repository were data was obtained; one of the values in [Public repository identifiers](metadata-identifiers.md#public repository_identifiers)
+  * ``repository`` - Public repository where data was obtained; one of the values in [Public repository identifiers](metadata-identifiers.md#public repository_identifiers)
   * ``acc`` - accession in a public repository for input data file
   * ``notes`` - notes about the file (optional)
 * ``units`` - Expression units for expression results matrix: ``RPM``, ``RPKM``, ``FPKM``, ``TPM``, ``counts``.
 See [Expression unit identifiers](metadata-identifiers.md#expression_unit_identifiers).
 * ``software`` - list of software used by the pipeline:
-  * ``name`` - name of software package
+  * ``name`` - the name of the software package
   * ``description`` - description of software (optional)
-  * ``version`` - version of software
+  * ``version`` - version of the software
-  * ``url`` - URL to software repository
+  * ``url`` - URL to the software repository
   * ``config`` - command line and/or configuration options
-  * ``notes`` - notes about software or how it was used (optional)
+  * ``notes`` - notes about the software or how it was used (optional)